SuperOfficeDocs/superoffice-docs/docs/database/tables/activeuser.md

 ---
 uid: table-activeuser
 title: activeuser table
 description: Currently logged-on users.
 This table contains encrypted license information.
 Changing it may disable login for all users and require intervention by SuperOffice support.
-Recommended use: for determining who is logged on, at what location, etc. so.generated: true
+Recommended use - for determining who is logged on, at what location, etc. so.generated: true
 keywords:
   - "database"